chrisnc/knrc/README.md

 From the top-level directory, run `scons`.

-This will build all the object files and executables and place them in `knrc/build`.
+This will create the directory `build` if it doesn't exist, then build all the object files and executables and place them there.